cdap-guides/cdap-cube-guide/README.rst

 .. code:: sql

-   SELECT    count('bytes.sent')               -- measure name and type FROM      agg2.1h_res                       -- aggregation & resolution
+   SELECT    sum('bytes.sent')                 -- measure name and aggregation function FROM      agg2.1h_res                       -- aggregation & resolution
    GROUP BY  browser                           -- groupByDimensions WHERE     ip='69.181.160.120' AND           -- dimensionValues